CarrotManMatt/typed_classproperties/README.md

 ## Installation

-This package is hosted on PYPI and can be installed using `pip` or `uv`.
+This package is hosted on PYPI and can be installed using `uv` or `pip`.
 E.g.

 ```bash
 uv add typed_classproperties